laohouzju/PoC/Tenda FH1206 fromPptpUserAdd_username.md

 ## Mitigation
 - Apply the latest firmware update from Tenda to address this issue.
-- Ensure proper input validation and sanitization to prevent command injection attacks.
+- Ensure proper input validation and sanitization to prevent stack overflow attacks.